Prakashini83/Face-recognition-using-open-CV/README.md

 # Face-Recognition :boy: :movie_camera:
-Face Recognition using KNN algorithm and open cv for python.This is a implementation of knn classifier.
+Face Recognition using KNN algorithm and open cv for python.This is a implementation of knn classifier
 ## Breakdown of the code for knn classifier
     1. Importing libraries
     2. Create some data for classification